Doesn’t reduce your chance of getting an STI

 - Spermicide may irritate the vagina or lead to urinary tract infections.

 - You cannot use it when on your period.

 - You must have it with you and be able to put it in!

 - You need to use it every time you have sex.

-- It does not reduce your chance of getting HIV or other STIs.
+- It does not reduce your chance of getting HIV or other sexually transmitted infections (STIs).